 GLEs interested in entering into an agreement should initially contact the Victorian Planning Authority.
 Two forms are available to assist GLEs in developing their proposals:

 The Work-in-Kind Guidelines relate to the establishment and administration of Work-in-Kind agreements and explain why the model agreements are drafted as they are and how the model agreements work:

 The Guidelines should be read in conjunction with Part 9B of the Planning and Environment Act 1987 and the model Work-in-Kind agreements.
 If there is any inconsistency between these Work-in-Kind Guidelines and the model agreements concerning the operation of the model agreements then the model agreements prevail.

-The Guidelines were prepared by the Department of Transport, Planning and Local Infrastructure and the Metropolitan Planning Authority, in consultation with the Department of Treasury and Finance and the State Revenue Office.
+The Guidelines were prepared by the Department of Transport, Planning and Local Infrastructure and the Victorian Planning Authority, in consultation with the Department of Treasury and Finance and the State Revenue Office.
 The development industry was consulted during the preparation of these Work-in-Kind Guidelines.

 The Guidelines may be subject to revision, particularly in light of experiences gained from entering into Work-in-Kind agreements.

 Section 201SG(5) of the Planning and Environment Act 1987 requires the Growth Areas Infrastructure Contribution to be adjusted annually according to the formula set out in the Act and for this amount to be published by the Minister for Planning by 1 June each year.
 The adjusted amount will come into effect from 1 July each year.